slvnlrt/spacedrive/audit_reports/NET-03_SYNC.md

 **Module:** `core/src/service/sync/`
 **Protocol:** `spacedrive/sync/1`
 **Date:** 2025-10-28
-**Status:** 🔴 Critical Vulnerabilities Identified
+**Status:** 🔴 **VERIFIED CRITICAL** (Confirmed via Code Audit Dec 2025)

 ## Executive Summary
 The synchronization logic uses a hybrid approach: "State-Based" for device-owned data and "Log-Based" (HLC) for shared data.
-While the HLC implementation provides causal ordering for shared resources, the handling of device-owned data is critically flawed.
-It lacks origin validation, allowing any paired peer to spoof updates for any other device and overwrite data with arbitrary timestamps.
+Deep verification confirmed that the handling of device-owned data is critically flawed.
+It lacks origin validation, allowing any paired peer to spoof updates for any other device by simply specifying a target `device_id` in the message payload.

 ## Findings